-We are frequently asked by customers "do I need planning permission" for putting their Asgard shed in their garden or outside of their house.
+We are frequently asked by customers, as to if they need planning permission for putting their Asgard shed in their garden or outside of their house.
 Well, we are not experts on local planning laws but - You’ll find that in most circumstances, that you won’t need planning permission for an Asgard shed.
-As our sheds are not classed as "permanent structures".
-However, there are some exceptions, such as conservation areas.
+As our sheds are not classed as permanent structures.
+However, there are some exceptions, such as conservation areas..

-A conservation area will often require local authority approval and criteria can be based on size, location and even the colour of your shed.
+A conservation area will often require approval, and can be based on size, location and even the colour of your shed.

 Some houses will have Permitted Development Right removed - which is common on smaller building plots - this can be confirmed by looking at your property deeds - These can be downloaded via the planning portal.

 For a full guide to general planning permissions visit - https://www.planningportal.co.uk